A Sea Symphony: Motives

 Musically, A Sea Symphony contains two strong unifying motives.
 The first is the harmonic motive of two chords (usually one major and one minor) whose roots are a third apart.
 This is the first thing that occurs in the symphony; the brass fanfare is a B flat minor chord, followed by the choir singing the same chord, singing Behold, the sea.
 The full orchestra then comes in on the word sea, which has resolved into D major.

 The second motive is a melodic figure juxtaposing duplets and triplets, set at the opening of the symphony (and throughout the first movement) to the words And, on its limitless heaving breast...
-In the common method of counting musical rhythms, the pattern could be spoken as 'one two-and three-two-three four', showing that the second beat is divided into eighth notes (for on its) and the third beat is divided into triplets (for limitless).
+In the common method of counting musical rhythms, the pattern could be spoken as 'one two-and three-two-three four', showing that the second beat is divided into quavers (for on its) and the third beat is divided into triplets (for limitless).

 Reception and legacy

-The impact of A Sea Symphony manifests itself not only in the life of the composer (his first symphony and first work of such an immense scale), but also in the newfound support and appreciation of the English symphony and 20th century English music in general.
-Hugh Ottaway's book, Vaughan Williams Symphonies presents the following observation in its introduction: